 In Sortelung on 9 June 1865 was born the Danish composer Carl Nielsen.
 His earlier years were spent in playing and conducting, and his music was little known outside Denmark.
 Its quality was not fully recognised beyond his own country until after World War II, when the full impact of his symphonic achievement was felt and accepted elsewhere.
-He died in Copenhagen on 3 October 1931.
+He died in Copenhagen on 3 October 1931, aged sixty-six.

 Ensemble.
 A Deep Impression - Less well-known music for oboe and piano played by James Turnbull and Libby Burgess, appreciated by Mike Wheeler